Last updated: 6 June 2018

 Even closer to home is Forstadsmuseet, the “museum of the suburbs”, created in 2000? by local ildsjæle and archivist Poul Sverrild (story), and currently under the steer of Anja Olsen while Poul polishes off his PhD.
-Not officially recognised as a museum, in part due to its lack of a clear research profile but also its small size, and hence not in a position to apply for funding (story).
-I’ve never actually been there, but I’ve been on a couple of its walks and made copious use of its online resources, not least Historie i gaden and 52 historier fra Hvidovre.
-They also cover the neighbouring kommune of Brøndby, where they act as a mobile museum, with weekly displays in two locations.
+Not officially recognised as a museum, in part due to its lack of a clear research profile but also its small size, and hence not in a position to apply for funding.
+I’ve never actually been there, but I’ve been on a couple of its walks and made copious use of its online resources, not least Historien i gaden and 52 historier fra Hvidovre.
+The museum also covers the neighbouring kommune of Brøndby, acting as a mobile museum, with weekly displays in two locations.

-Less place oriented but still drawing on the local are ‘old school’ collections of random objects.
-I visited Coventry’s Herbert on a rainy day with a guest and it was pretty interesting, as was the Crawford in Cork, but these are a different animal from the ‘new’ museum of n, targeted at locals under the mantra of the museum as agent for social change, but in practice as much a magnet for idle tourists.
+Less place-oriented but still drawing on the local are ‘old school’ collections of random objects.
+I visited Coventry’s Herbert on a rainy day with a guest and it turned out to be surprisingly interesting, as was the Crawford in Cork, but these are a different animal from the ‘new’ museum of n, targeted at locals under the mantra of the museum as agent for social change, in practice as much a magnet for idle tourists.
 From our last holiday compare and contrast Budapest’s rather dusty History Museum hidden in the castle with Vienna’s vibrant Wien Museum, based in a 1959 building on Karlsplatz with numerous exciting subsites.
 And it’s not like Budapest lacks excitement.

 Urban history and the local museum